Overcoming Sermon Procrastination: How to Get to Work When You Don't Know Where to Start

 As a result, we put our sermon prep off.
 And put it off.
 And put it off.

-Until we panic that it's crunch time.
+Until we panic because it's suddenly crunch time.

 Sometimes, what looks like procrastination is actually failure to make a decision.

 How do we overcome the fatigue that causes us to put off our sermon prep?
-How do we put the fiddle under our chin and just get started?

 Create a Sermon Prep Ritual